 OSHA penalties increase with the nature of the violation.
-They are also adjusted according to inflation to keep them current each year.
-The amount of money that is required per violation varies with the type of violation.
-Penalties for serious violations are $975 per violation and a maximum of $13,653.
-For other-than-serious violations, the minimum is $0, and the maximum is $13,653.
-For willful or repeated violations, the minimum is $9,753 and a maximum of $136,532.
-For a repeated other than serious violation that would not have a penalty, a gravity-based penalty of $390 will be given then $975 for the second violation $1,950.
-For failure to abate, the penalty is $13,653 per day beyond the abatement date.
-To learn more about OSHA penalties ERA has a short blog article with all the information you need.
+Penalties for serious violations are $975 per violation and a maximum of $14,502.
+For other-than-serious violations, the minimum is $0, and the maximum is also $14,502.
+For willful or repeated violations, the minimum is $10,358 and a maximum of $145,027.
+For a repeated other-than-serious violation that would not have a penalty otherwise, a gravity-based penalty of $414 will be given for the first repeated violation, $1,035 for the second, and $2,071 for the third.
+For failure to abate, the penalty is $14,502 per day beyond the abatement date.
+Note that these amounts are adjusted for inflation whenever necessary.

 ERA's software has both audit and inspection features.
 The software allows you to build custom inspections with smart forms and its intelligent AI helps you to use this information to check which 29CFR subtitles apply to you.
 It also provides a centralized place to store facility and chemical data.
 The OSHA safety audit checklist and questions provided by the audit module are congruent with OSHA requirements and this means you’ll be able to effectively address the required data without wasting time on irrelevant facility information.
 It houses a list of audits with features including automated defibrillator inspection, annual asbestos training, bloodborne pathogen training paint booth cleaning, heat stress training and many more.